 - Information on the proper storage practice for handguns, with an emphasis on storage practices that reduce the possibility of accidental injury to a child; and

-- The actual firing of the handgun in the presence of an instructor.6
+- The actual firing of the handgun in the presence of an instructor.
+A minimum of twenty-five rounds must be fired.6

 SLED is required to promulgate regulations containing guidelines for the courses and their instructors.7